ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/service-how-create-invoices.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Orders**, and then choose the related link.
 2. Choose the service order to invoice, and open the order card.
 3. Choose the **Service Lines** action.
-4. Find the required entries, and then specify the quantities for which you will charge the customer in the **Qty. to Invoice** field.
+4. Find the required entries, and then specify the quantities for which you will charge the customer in the **Qty. fakturaci**.

    > [!NOTE]
    > You can invoice the customer for the registered service either fully or in parts.
 If you choose to invoice the customer fully, the value in the **Qty. to Invoice** field must be equal to the value in the **Quantity** field.
 You can post a full invoice together with a full shipment, and you can post a full invoice for an already posted full shipment that has been neither invoiced nor consumed previously.